Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 If your CLIX front wheel quick release is too loose or needs to be adjusted:

-- Open and close the quick release lever with your right hand while Fig. 16: Strike the wheel in a downward motion. gradually tightening the adjusting nut with your left hand.
-Continue tightening the nut until you feel resistance on the quick release lever at the mid point (Fig. 14a) of its travel.
+- Open and close the quick release lever with your right hand while gradually tightening the adjusting nut with your left hand.
+Continue tightening the nut until you feel resistance on the lever at the mid point (Fig. 28.a) of its travel.

 - If there is too much resistance, turn the adjusting nut counter-clockwise 1/4 turn and try to close again.